 Klondike Gold Rush NHP is made up of three units in Alaska and one unit in Seattle, WA.
-Each of these places played an integral role in the stampede for gold between 1897-1899 to the Klondike.
-The three units in Alaska inlcude; The Skagway Historic District, White Pass Trail, and the Chilkoot Trail (inclduing the Dyea Townsite).
+Each of these places played an integral role in the stampede to the Klondike.
+The three units in Alaska are the Skagway Historic District, the White Pass Trail, and the Chilkoot Trail (including the Dyea Townsite).

 Stampeders took several routes to the Klondike, some over land and glaciers, others only by water, however most streamed through Skagway or Dyea, Alaska to battle with either the Chilkoot or White Pass routes both ending at Lake Bennett.
 This is the headwaters of the Yukon River, and marks only half way point of the 1500 mile journey to the Klondike Gold Fields, from Seattle, WA to Dawson City, YT.

 The Canadian government required those going to the Klondike gold fields to bring a year's supply of food with them to avoid starvation during the long Yukon winter.
 Some of the recommended supplies included 400 pounds of flour, 200 pounds of bacon, and 100 pounds of beans!
 More...